Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Introduction

-For large values of $\tgb$ the down-type Yukawa couplings are strongly enhanced, while the up-type Yukawa couplings are suppressed, unless the light (heavy) scalar Higgs mass ranges at its upper (lower) bound, where the couplings become Standard-Model-like (up to a sign for the heavy scalar Higgs boson).
-This feature implies the dominance of bottom-Yukawa-coupling induced processes for large values of $\tgb$ at present and future colliders as Higgs decays into bottom quarks and Higgs bremsstrahlung off bottom quarks at hadron and $e^+e^-$ colliders.
-Moreover, Higgs boson production via gluon fusion $gg\to h,H,A$ is dominated by the bottom-loop contributions for large $\tgb$.
-The strongly enhanced strange Yukawa coupling plays a role for the subleading charged Higgs decay mode $H^+\to c\bar s$ that can reach branching ratios at the per-cent level.
+For large $\tgb$ values the down-type Yukawa couplings are enhanced and the up-type Yukawa couplings suppressed, if the light (heavy) scalar Higgs mass does not range at its upper (lower) bound, where the couplings become Standard-Model-like (up to a sign for the heavy scalar Higgs boson).
+At present and future colliders this property leads to the dominance of bottom-Yukawa-coupling induced processes for large $\tgb$ values as Higgs decays into bottom quarks and Higgs bremsstrahlung off bottom quarks at hadron and $e^+e^-$ colliders.
+In addition, Higgs-boson production via gluon fusion $gg\to h,H,A$ is dominantly induced by the bottom-loop contributions for large $\tgb$.
+The strongly enhanced strange-Yukawa coupling on the other hand plays a role for the subleading charged Higgs decay mode $H^+\to c\bar s$ that can reach branching ratios at the per-cent level or the reverse charged Higgs production process $c\bar s\to H^+$ \cite{cs2hc}.

 The soft SUSY-breaking terms in the MSSM induce mixing of the current sfermion eigenstates $\tilde{f}_L$ and $\tilde{f}_R$.
-The sfermion mass matrix in the current eigenstate basis is given by\footnote{For simplicity, the $D$-terms have been absorbed in the sfermion mass parameters $M_{\tilde f_{L/R}}^2$.} \beq {\cal M}^2_{\tilde f} = \left( \right) = \left( \right) \eeq with the parameters $r_d=1/r_u=\tb$ for down- and up-type sfermions.
-The mass eigenstates $\tilde f_{1,2}$ of the sfermions $\tilde f$ are related to the current eigenstates $\tilde f_{L,R}$ by mixing angles $\theta_f$,
+The sfermion mass matrix in the current eigenstate basis is given by\footnote{For convenience, the $D$-terms have been absorbed in the soft SUSY-breaking sfermion mass parameters $M_{\tilde f_{L/R}}^2$.} \beq {\cal M}^2_{\tilde f} = \left( \right) = \left( \right) \eeq with the factors $r_d=1/r_u=\tb$ for down- and up-type sfermions.
+The parameter $\mu$ denotes the higgsino mass parameter of the superpotential.
+The sfermion mass eigenstates $\tilde f_{1,2}$ emerge from the current eigenstates $\tilde f_{L,R}$ through rotations by mixing angles $\theta_f$,

-which scale with the masses of the ordinary fermions.
-Mixing effects are only important for the third-generation sfermions $\tilde t, \tilde b, \tilde \tau$ and will thus be neglected for the strange squarks in this work.
-The mixing angles acquire the form
+which scale with the masses $m_f$ of the SM fermions.
+Mixing effects are only relevant for the third-generation sfermions $\tilde t, \tilde b, \tilde \tau$ and will thus be neglected for the strange squarks in this work.
+The mixing angles are determined by